BSB41415 Certificate IV in Work Health and Safety

 What is the cost?

-When is the course available?
+Where and when is the course available?

-Are there any course pre-requisites?
+Are there any course prerequisites?

 No qualifications are necessary to participate in this workshop.
 However, a reasonable level of reading and writing ability is required, as well as basic computer skills.